On the splitting problem for complex homogeneous supermanifolds: Introduction

 A supermanifold is called split if its structure sheaf is isomorphic to the exterior power of a certain vector bundle.
-It is well-known that any real supermanifold is split.
-However, it is false in the complex analytic case.
-The property of a supermanifold to be split is very important for several problems.
-For instance, if a supermanifold $\mathcal{M}$ is projective, then, obviously, its underlying space is also projective.
-In \cite{PS} it was mentioned that almost all flag supermanifolds are not projective, hence, the converse statement is in general false.
-However, as was shown in \cite{LPW} any split supermanifold with the projective underlying space is projective.
-Another problem, when the property of a supermanifold to be split is very important, is the calculation of the cohomology group with values in a vector bundle on a supermanifold.
-In the split case we may use the well elaborated tools of complex analytic geometry.
+By Batchelor's Theorem any real supermanifold is non-canonically split.
+However, this is false in the complex analytic case.
+The property of a supermanifold to be split is very important for several reasons.
+For instance, in \cite{DW} it was shown that the moduli space of super Riemann surfaces is not projected (and in particular is not split) for genus $g\geqslant 5$.
+The physical meaning of this result is that \cite{DW}: "certain approaches to superstring perturbation theory that are very powerful in low orders have no close analog in higher orders".
+Another problem, when the property of a supermanifold to be split is very important, is the calculation of the cohomology group with values in a vector bundle over a supermanifold.
+In the split case we may use the well understood tools of complex analytic geometry.
 In the general case, several methods were suggested by Onishchik's school: spectral sequences, see e.g. \cite{OV}.
 All these methods connect the cohomology group with values in a vector bundle with the cohomology group with values in the corresponding split vector bundle.